lotabout/write-a-C-interpreter/tutorial/en/3-Lexer.md

 have to look at several character to identify a the meaning of a substring.
 The job had been done.

-Of course, the tokens above is properly ordered reflecting their priority in the C programming language. `*(Mul)` operator for example has higher priority the `+(Add)` operator.
+Of course, the tokens above are properly ordered reflecting their priority in the C programming language. `*(Mul)` operator for example has higher priority the `+(Add)` operator.
 We'll talk about it later.